aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/debezium-source-connector-pg-node-replacement.md

 > demonstrates a basic functionality of disabling inserts to the
 > database unless the Debezium replication slot is active.
 However, it
 > is enough to check that the replication slot to exists although it may
-> be inactive - meaning the connector isn\'t actively listening on the
+> be inactive - meaning the connector isn't actively listening on the
 > slot yet.
 Once the connector starts listening again, it will capture
 > all the change events since the replication slot was created.